Last Modified: 03 May 2016

 The locals like to say that 'God made the world in six days, the seventh he devoted to Rio'.
 In this heaving metropolis, set against the luminescent green of Guanabara Bay and surrounded by the slopes of Sugarloaf and Corcovado, it's hard not to be caught up in the passion of the city's residents (known as Cariocas).

 The French were the first to settle here as they logged wood along the Brazilian coast, but they were soon driven out by the Portuguese, who built a fortified town named Sao Sebastiao do Rio de Janeiro and quickly amassed wealth during the gold rush of Minas Gerais.
 In the 19th century, the Portuguese monarchy fled from the threat of Napoleon in Europe and took up residence in Rio, where they built grand buildings that still stand today.

 These days Rio is a fascinating and diverse city best known for its contrasting images of favelas (shanty towns) and the glitz and glamour of Carnaval.

 There are no activities planned for the final day and you are able to depart the accommodation at any time.

-- Full-day city tour including Santa Teresa, Selaron Steps, Christ the Redeemer and Santa Marta favela
+- Rio de Janeiro city tour inc. Santa Teresa, Selaron Steps, Christ the Redeemer and Santa Marta favela

 - Carnaval rehearsal (only available from June to Carnaval) - BRL80